alaTest Sites

 alaTest has collected and analyzed 53 reviews of Asus Chromebit.
 The average rating for this product is 3.9/5, compared to an average rating of 4.1/5 for other Desktops for all reviews.
-Comments about the design and size are on the whole positive.
-The price and usability also get good reviews, but some have doubts about the reliability.
+Views about the design and size are on the whole positive.
+The price and usability are also appreciated, but many are negative about the reliability.

 usability, price, size, design